 Eligible employees can pay for qualified dependent care expenses, such as day care, after-school programs, elder day care, and day camp, on a pre-tax basis.
 Annual elections can be up to $5,000.
 There is a small administration fee paid per month also.

 The Commonwealth of Massachusetts and the Department of Higher Education offer a number of ways to prepare for retirement.
-All eligible employees are offered the State Employee Retirement System (SERS).
-New Full-time Faculty, MCCC Unit Professionals, and Non-Unit Professionals are also given the choice to enroll in the Optional Retirement Program (ORP) instead of the SERS.
+All eligible employees are offered the Massachusetts State Employee Retirement System (MSERS).
+New Full-time Faculty, MCCC Unit Professionals, and Non-Unit Professionals are also given the choice to enroll in the Optional Retirement Program (ORP) instead of the MSERS.

-The State Employee Retirement System (SERS) is a contributory, defined benefit retirement system administered through the State Board of Retirement and governed by Massachusetts General Laws, Chapter 32.
-SERS provides not only retirement benefits, but also disability, survivor and death benefits to members and their beneficiaries.
+The Massachusetts State Employee Retirement System (MSERS) is a contributory, defined benefit retirement system administered through the State Board of Retirement and governed by Massachusetts General Laws, Chapter 32.
+MSERS provides not only retirement benefits, but also disability, survivor, and death benefits to members and their beneficiaries.
 Membership is mandatory for all benefited employees.
 The amount of an employees pre-tax contribution is 9% of regular salary and an additional 2% of regular salary in excess of $30,000.

 Optional Retirement Plan (ORP)

-New benefited faculty, MCCC Unit Professionals, and Non-Unit Professionals are eligible to enroll with the Optional Retirement Plan if they are not vested in the SERS.
+New benefited faculty, MCCC Unit Professionals, and Non-Unit Professionals are eligible to enroll with the Optional Retirement Plan if they are not vested in the MSERS.
 The Department of Higher Education administers the Optional Retirement Plan (ORP).
 The ORP is a defined contribution plan that provides income based on the investment performance of your individual account balance that you decide how it is invested.
-The employees pre-tax contribution is 9% of regular salary and an additional 2% of regular salary in excess of $30,000.
+The employee's pre-tax contribution is 9% of regular salary and an additional 2% of regular salary in excess of $30,000.
 Participants are able to choose from ORP providers.
-As of 2014, Fidelity, TIAA-CREF and Valic are the approved vendors.
+As of 2019, Fidelity and TIAA-CREF are the approved vendors.
 This is subject to change.
-Each eligible new employee has 180 days to decide between SERS and ORP.
+Each eligible new employee has 180 days to decide between MSERS and ORP.
 Please know that once a decision has been made, it is irrevocable.

 Deferred Compensation Plan The Smart Plan - 457